marijnh/Eloquent-JavaScript/06_object.md

 I mentioned in [Chapter ?](data#for_of_loop) that a `for`/`of` loop can loop over several kinds of data structures.
 This is another case of polymorphism—such loops expect the data structure to expose a specific interface, which arrays and strings do.
 And we can also add this interface to our own objects!
 But before we can do that, we need to briefly take a look at the symbol type.

 It is possible for multiple interfaces to use the same property name for different things.
-For example, on array-like objects, `length` refers to the amount of elements in the collection.
+For example, on array-like objects, `length` refers to the number of elements in the collection.
 But an object interface describing a hiking route could use `length` to provide the length of the route in meters.
 It would not be possible for an object to conform to both these interfaces.

 An object trying to be a route and array-like (maybe to enumerate its waypoints) is somewhat far-fetched, and this kind of problem isn't that common in practice.
-But for things like the iteration protocol, the language designers needed a type of property that _really_ doesn't conflict with any others.
+For things like the iteration protocol, though, the language designers needed a type of property that _really_ doesn't conflict with any others.
 So in 2015, _((symbol))s_ were added to the language.

 {{index "Symbol function", [property, naming]}}

-Most properties, including all the properties we have seen so far, are named with strings.
+Most properties, including all those we have seen so far, are named with strings.
 But it is also possible to use symbols as property names.
 Symbols are values created with the `Symbol` function.
 Unlike strings, newly created symbols are unique—you cannot create the same symbol twice.

 ```
 let sym = Symbol("name");